Learn About Real Estate Investing Using Student Rental Properties

 For example, financing student rental properties in Canada has gotten more difficult.
 You have to put much more as a down payment and some banks just flat our refuse to finance them.

-The mortgage programs had changed from the time I purchased the property and there were a lot less options available.
+The mortgage programs had changed from the time I purchased the property, and there were a lot fewer options available.

-Something to learn about real estate investing with single family homes is that when they are rented out as single family homes they can me much more flexible to you from a resale and refinance perspective.
+Something to learn about real estate investing with single-family homes is that when they are rented out as single-family homes, they can be much more flexible to you from a resale and refinance perspective.

-As discussed the monthly cash flow will likely be less but the appreciation, tax benefits, and equity build-up will be just as strong or stronger.
-And a portfolio of single family rental homes make for a very solid real estate investing foundation.
+As discussed the monthly cash flow will likely be less, but the appreciation, tax benefits, and equity build-up will be just as strong or stronger.
+And a portfolio of single-family rental homes makes for a very solid real estate investing foundation.